kvarlamov/My_IT_Way/README.md

 **THIS PAGE IN DEVELOPMENT YET ;)

+In 2019 I started learning programming.
+At the end of the year, I quit my old job as an engineer and start use all my free time to learn programming.
+In 2020 I got my first commerce offer as .NET Fullstack developer.

-A complete log of my development skills, learning...
+Here is a complete log of my development skills, learning etc...

 [MY-PORTFOLIO](https://github.com/kvarlamov/My_IT_Way/edit/master/README.md)